 What is a Lego party without time to build?
-At Legoland, they have several areas of the park devoted just to building, with plenty of bricks in buckets, comfortable seats, and theme ideas to get everyone started, and talks by master builders that give tips for.
+At Legoland, they have several areas of the park devoted just to the building, with plenty of bricks in buckets, comfortable seats, theme ideas to get everyone started, and talks by master builders that give tips.
 Host your own Master Builder's Challenge and enjoy watching your guests have a great time talking and making amazing creations!

 - Large shallow containers for Legos.
 Make sure there is plenty of room to shuffle around the bricks.

 - Lots of assorted bricks divided into containers (if you don't have enough, you can invite party-goers to BYOL (Bring Your Own Lego).

 - Tables and chairs for kids to sit on while building.

 - A place to display the creations (you might want to have a table with a special tablecloth to show off the finished creations).